lightning-js/blits-example-app/README.md

 "debugWindow": true
 ```

+## Visual Regression Test using Cypress:

+Cypress is a tool that facilitates both functional and visual regression testing for responsive web user interfaces.
+It accomplishes this by comparing DOM screenshots over time

+### Setup

+To get started with Cypress, follow these steps:

+Run the App via the command: `npm run dev`

+Run `npm run cypresstest` to test the App against the reference images located at `cypress-image-diff-screenshots/base` in the root folder of the application.

+Note: The default host and port of the dev server is http://localhost:5173.
+If you are running the app on a different host or port, you should update TEST_HOST and TEST_PORT in the .env file.

+### Creating Base Screenshots :

+Initially no reference screenshots were available.
+We can take the screen shot using the below code snippet in the test spec wherever required

+cy.compareSnapshot({name : '<Name of the screenshot>',  testThreshold: <percentage of difference>})

+As already the above snippet is used in our testscript, For the first time, Cypress creates reference images inside the folder cypress-image-diff-screenshots/baseline.

+### Creating Test Screenshots :

+After the base Screenshots are created, when we run the command `npm run cypresstest`, again the screenshots are generated inside the cypress-image-diff-screenshots/comparison folder.

+The screen shots are compared with the baseline screenshots and if there is any discrepancy, then the difference of the images is captured at cypress-image-diff-screenshots/diff folder

+### Report :

+The report is generated at the` cypress-image-diff-html-report` folder in the project root folder.

 ## Bugs or issues?

 If you find any bugs or issues, please feel free to file a GitHub issue or open a PR.